Skip to content

 #> # films <list>, vehicles <list>, starships <list>

-# Filtering by multiple criteria within a single logical expression
+# Filtering for multiple criteria within a single logical expression

 filter(starwars, hair_color == "none" & eye_color == "black")